 Diagnosis & Treatment Options

 Regardless of the joint affected, an episode of gout may be accompanied by chronic pain, tenderness of soft tissues, fever, or chills along with inflammation and redness.
-Gout episodes often commence without warning; the patient experiences extreme pain and may have difficulty walking.
+Gout episodes often commence without warning; the customer experiences extreme pain and may have difficulty walking.
 The most common site of discomfort is the big toe, but other joints may be affected.
 Hyperuricemia may result in renal dysfunction.

 Laboratory Tests That May Be Ordered